szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 alert("Welcome to the library!\n\nPlease search for a book title when prompted.\n\nType `request` at the prompt to make a request for a book.\n\nYou can also type `display` at the prompt to display all available book titles.\n\nType `quit` at the prompt to quit the program.");
 ```

 Our welcome message gives the user a few options for what they can do.
-To keep the text display neat, we use `\n` characters to create two new lines after each statement.
+To keep the text display neat, we use `\n` characters (specifically 2 in this case) to create two new lines after each statement.

 At this point, we can envision a few things about how our program should operate:
 - We want to allow the user to search for books until they decide to quit.
 So, a `while` loop will be needed.
-- We want to check if the user types request or display at the prompt.
+- We want to check if the user types `request` or `display` at the prompt.
 If they do, we want to perform the appropriate action.
 So, we will need several `if/else` statements.
 - We want to iterate through the array of book titles and display each one.
 So, we can use a `for` loop to accomplish this.

-Okay, so far so good.
+Okay, conceptually we have the basic toolkit.
 However, we are missing one crucial piece.
-We want the program to check if a book title the user enters is in the library.
+We want the program to check if a book title the user enters is actually in the library.
 That is, we want to see if the string the user enters matches an item in the array `bookTitles`.
 How can we do this?
-Let's introduce a new method: `indexOf`.
+Let's introduce one more new method: `indexOf`.

 ### indexOf